SanaMobile/sana.protocol_builder/README.md

 On your local machine, you will need the following packages to configure a server with Chef:

+- Git
+- Ruby
-- git
+- Bundler
-- bundler
+- Python
-- fabric
+- Fabric

 This will vary depending on your OS, but here's an example using Ubuntu: